 - Repel unqualified prospects so they do not click and waste your ad budget.

 That means more traffic, more sales, and less wasted money on unqualified traffic, which all leads to higher profits for you.

-And there’s one more important job for your ads.
-Compelling ads with a high click-through rate (CTR) will boost your AdWords Quality Score, which in turn will lower the cost per click of your keywords.
 So your ads will directly affect how much you pay per click for each of your keywords.
-Great ads will lower your costs while lousy ads will raise your costs.
+Great ads will lower your costs, while lousy ads will raise your costs.

-Do you see why Ingredient #6 is so important?
-This is also why all of the previous ingredients are required, because we’ll use them all to make the ads more compelling.
+Do you see why step #6 is so important?
+This is also why all of the previous steps are required, because we’ll use them all to make the ads more compelling.

-There are 4 key components to your AdWords text ads:
+There are four key components to your AdWords text ads:

 - Description line 1